pshenmic/dash-platform-extension/README.md

 ## General

-A browser extension and a wallet specifically for Dash Platform network, that let you securely keep access to your identities in your browser and provide developers with SDK and
+A browser extension and a wallet specifically for Dash Platform network, that securely keep access to your identities in browser and provide developers with SDK and APIs to interact with chain and make transactions.

+The browser keeps your wallet data and encrypted private keys in the extension storage, while providing a public API for developers to integrate their application and create transactions.

 ## Current features